uccmisl/goDASHbed/README.md

 if using tcp with https - change http to https in the configure.json file if using QUIC - change http to https in the configure.json file

-to use HTTPS in goDASHbed, you need to modify the following files:
+If you did not use the install script: to use HTTPS in goDASHbed, you need to modify the following files:
 `goDASHbed/caddy-config/TesbedTCP/CaddyFilev2TCP`
 `goDASHbed/caddy-config/TesbedTCP/CaddyFilev2QUIC`